 T-Mobile In-Flight Connection On Us gives eligible customers free connectivity WITH streaming where available, all flight long on some plans on some of the biggest U.S. airlines, including Alaska Airlines and select American, Delta and United flights, with even more flights coming soon.
-You can activate the benefit where you see the T-Mobile logo.
+You can activate the benefit on flights containing the T-Mobile logo.

-T-Mobile customers on eligible plans including Magenta and Magenta MAX and all Sprint plans excluding Essentials, Kickstart and legacy Talk & Text can take advantage of this great benefit.
+T-Mobile customers on eligible plans including Go5G Plus, Go5G, Magenta, Magenta MAX and all Sprint plans excluding Essentials, Kickstart and legacy Talk & Text can take advantage of this great benefit.